paul-wolf/djaq/README.txt

            'NAME': 'bookshop',
        },

 So, it assumes peer authentication.
-Change to suite your needs.
+Change to suit your needs.
 Now you can migrate.
 Make sure the virtualenv is activated!

 ::